Aratana: Happy Days Are Here Again For Our Pets

 $1,467,000

 The above chart reflects the total revenue and gross profits achieved over the last four quarters with the two drugs in the market.
 Starting from ground zero, as a new pet drug developer, we see the steady growth in the total revenues where they are on a nice upward trend.
 The initial meager $40,000 has grown to over $5 million in just four quarters.
-More impressive is the first quarter product revenue showing a negative gross profit of $246,000.
+More impressive is the first-quarter product revenue showing a negative gross profit of $246,000.
 Three quarters later, we see the gross profit jumping to $1,467,000 based on $5,158,000 in total product revenues.
 With their short time in the market, we see a trend showing the potential for the spread between revenues and gross profits generating a total net profit for the company’s operating expenses.

 The Money-Making Drug for Aratana: